ElecTRONica

 ElecTRONica (stylized as elecTRONica) was a nighttime event at Disney California Adventure in the Disneyland Resort in Anaheim, California.
 Located in the Hollywood Land section of the park, ElecTRONica premiered on October 8, 2010.
 The attraction featured music, dancing, beverages and a re-creation of Flynn's Arcade from the TRON franchise.
-For a limited time, guests could also watch a sneak preview of the 2010 film TRON: Legacy in Mickey's PhilharMagic.
-The attraction was discontinued on April 15, 2012, removed on April 16, and replaced a month later by Mad T Party, a nighttime event based on Tim Burton's Alice in Wonderland.
+For a limited time, guests could also watch a sneak preview of the 2010 film TRON: Legacy in Mickey's PhilharMagic (previously Muppet*Vision 3D).
+The attraction was discontinued on April 15, 2012, removed on April 16, and replaced a month later by Mad T Party.

 Technology

 The nighttime event featured high-powered searchlights, lasers, and music, as well as one of the most technologically advanced projection mapping displays in Disney Parks history.

 History

 Conceived as a tie-in to the TRON: Legacy film, ElecTRONica was a successor of sorts to Glow Fest, a nighttime dance party that took place at Disney California Adventure during the summer of 2010.
 Disney held an open call in September for hip-hop dancers with a martial arts experience.

-ElecTRONica debuted on October 8, 2010 and it was originally scheduled to run until April 17, 2011.
+ElecTRONica debuted on October 8, 2010, and it was originally scheduled to run until April 17, 2011.
 It was then extended through Labor Day, and Disney later announced the event would continue through April 15, 2012.
 It was confirmed and ran for a total of 555 days (1.52055 calendar years).
 The Mad T Party, a completely different show based on Tim Burton's Alice in Wonderland, replaced it, beginning on May 26, 2012.